MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 # Tips for using Azure CLI effectively

 For clarity, Bash scripts are used inline.
-Windows batch or PowerScript examples are listed in the appendix, which you can use to build similar examples.
+Windows batch or PowerShell examples are listed in the appendix, which you can use to build similar examples.

 ## Output formatting (json, table, or tsv)